 Republicans Speak Out Against Basic Guidelines That Would Make the World a Better Place

-Their policies have a ripple effect.
-Because of their decisions now, we could see long-term consequences on public health, societal inequality, and the environment.
+Their resistance will have a ripple effect.
+Because of their obstruction now, we could see long-term consequences on public health, societal inequality, and the environment.

 Drazen Zigic/Getty Images